Prevent Healthcare Data Breaches: A 12-Step Guide

 Attackers invest in typosquatting because it works.
 Here’s what they’re after.

-Typosquatting protection involves proactively defending against domain impersonation through defensive registration, continuous monitoring, and rapid takedown processes.
+Typosquatting protection means defending against domain impersonation through defensive registration and continuous monitoring.
 Effective protection combines DNS filtering to block fake domains with credential monitoring to catch stolen passwords before attackers use them.

 Credential Harvesting

 The primary goal is stealing usernames and passwords.
 Fake login pages capture credentials that attackers use directly or sell on dark web forums.
-Corporate credentials are especially valuable because they provide access to internal systems, email, and sensitive data.
+Corporate credentials fetch premium prices because they provide access to internal systems and email.
 These stolen credentials often appear in combo lists.

 Malware Distribution